manjunathc/udacity-driveless-car-program/p1-find-lane-lines/writeup_template.md

 * Convert input image into Grayscale.
 This removes the entire color so we can focus only on the white and black areas.
 * Use Compter Vision Libraries(cv2 libraries) create a Guasian Blur.
 The guasian blur mechanism is used to reduce the image noise.
 * After the Guausian blur image is created, the next step is create a canny edge image which outlines the edges in an image.
-The canny image creates a outline.
+The canny image creates a outline of the entire image.
-*
+* Next step is to create a Lane Lines by color and masking all the areas.
+This is done by calling region_of_interest function which converts the input Guausian blurred image to a masked image (both color as well as regions).
+* Masked image is converted from line space to hough space.
+A line in image space will be a single point at the position (m, b) in Hough space.

 ![alt text][image1]